 Cryptocurrencies are notoriously volatile; prices jump all over the place.
-Take Bitcoin: As of April 2021 the coin trades for $60,000.
-Last April, as the pandemic shook global markets, the same asset traded for below $7,000.
+Take Bitcoin: As of June 22, 2022, the coin trades for $20,185.
+In April 2020, as the pandemic shook global markets, the same asset traded for below $7,000, while in November 2021, Bitcoin was trading for $67,000.
 Stablecoins address this weakness.
-They are cryptocurrencies that tie their value to some other asset, often the US Dollar, which means the cryptocurrency’s price fluctuates far less.
-One such stablecoin, DAI, is related to the Maker protocol (a protocol is a set of rules that allows data sharing between computers).
-Some special decentralized features make it part of a new wave of finance called decentralized finance, or DeFi.
+They are cryptocurrencies that tie their value to some other asset, often the US dollar, which means the cryptocurrency’s price fluctuates far less.

 MakerDAO resolves these problems by integrating lending with its own stablecoins.
 These stablecoins maintain the same value, which means lenders and borrowers have a better idea of how much will be repaid.
 MakerDAO uses two distinct cryptocurrencies to facilitate lending.
 These are DAI and MKR.
 Both of these are from the same protocol, but they have radically different purposes.